 Only seven miles from Portland, a stay at Inn By the Sea provides travelers with the best of two worlds: a rustic, but high-end beach experience.
 And forays into the foodie paradise of the “other” Portland.

 First Impressions of Inn By the Sea

-Inn By the Sea is one of the most luxurious, upscale, Big Dog Accommodating hotels in existence, and the owner’s love for canines goes way beyond allowing Fido on the property.
-While I was checking in, two humans were in the process of adopting a pup behind the reception desk.
+Inn By the Sea is one of the most luxurious, upscale, Big Dog Accommodating hotels in existence.
+However, the owner’s love for canines goes way beyond allowing Fido on the property.
+While I was checking in, two humans were in the process of adopting a pup sleeping behind the reception desk.

 “We keep one dog at a time on site, and people come and fall in love with them,” said an Inn By the Sea employee.
 “Old, blind, no teeth; they all get adopted.”

 Dogs here are just as spoiled as their humans.
 Inn By the Sea offers Dog Spa Treatments and a special Dog Menu (“Meat Roaff,” “K-9 Ice Cream”).

 Rooms at Inn By The Sea